Office of Diversity, Equity, and Student Success

 AAC&U’s Teaching-Learning-Assessment (TLA) Framework is a practical, web-based tool used to help institutions build capacity to ensure students are learning.
 Organized by five phases and featuring elements such as campus spotlights, campus videos, guiding questions, and team activities, the TLA Framework offers strategies for how to successfully implement and scale the fourth pillar of the Guided Pathways model, Ensure Students Are Learning.

-AAC&U is developing a Truth, Racial Healing & Transformation-focused Campus Climate Assessment Toolkit.
+AAC&U is developing a Truth, Racial Healing & Transformation (TRHT)-Focused Campus Climate Assessment Toolkit.
 Using lessons learned from AAC&U’s work with TRHT Campus Centers and guided by the TRHT Framework developed by the W.K.
 Kellogg Foundation, the toolkit will help institutions and practitioners examine systems, policies, programs, services, and practices that perpetuate disparities and inequities through a false belief in the hierarchy of human value.
-This includes assessing the institution’s historical and implicit racial narratives, opportunities for expanding relationship building, and racial healing among students, faculty, staff, and other constituents.
 The toolkit will complement existing campus climate surveys and will help institutions identify actionable strategies and practices to examine and, hopefully, transform harmful racial narratives and build relationships that nurture diversity and equity.
-The project team is collaborating with sixteen institutions selected to participate in the development of the toolkit—through surveys, interviews, and structured review sessions, these selected institutions will evaluate the toolkit’s content validity, relevance, and ability to enact institutional change.
+The project team is collaborating with nineteen institutions selected to participate in the development process for the toolkit.
+These selected institutions will evaluate the toolkit’s content validity, relevance, and ability to enact institutional change.

 The AAC&U Conference on Diversity, Equity, and Student Success focuses on building coalitions and breaking down institutional siloes to create more just and equitable campuses and communities.
 This conference includes opportunities to explore how educators are advancing effective practices, identifying solutions to enduring challenges, and leading change for the common good.